kudojp/DisasterResponsePipline/README.md

 #### data/disaster_categories.csv

-CSV file which tells which types of information the messages contained (That does not mean that 1 message contains only 1 label of information.
-For example, it can be case that 1 messages contains 2 types of information, which are 'offer', 'aid_related')
+A csv file which tells which types of information the messages contained (That does not mean that 1 message contains only 1 label of information.
+For example, it can be case that 1 messages contains 2 types of information, which are 'genres', 'offer', 'aid_related')